alephium/www/src/content/news/Builders-Highlights-1-Sezame-Wallet-ddb4aeb61881/index.md

 If you have an idea to build, but you’re not sure about all aspects: Ask the ALPH team!
 Their insight and help have been of immense help to us on every step of the journey!

 Thanks, Sezame for your answers!
 Alephium is thrilled to have such talent builders in the community!
-You can find <a href="https://sezame.app/" class="markup--anchor markup--p-anchor" data-href="https://sezame.app/" rel="noopener" target="_blank">Sezame</a> on the <a href="https://play.google.com/store/apps/details?id=org.maze2.sezamewallet" class="markup--anchor markup--p-anchor" data-href="https://play.google.com/store/apps/details?id=org.maze2.sezamewallet" rel="noopener" target="_blank">play store</a> or the <a href="https://apps.apple.com/us/app/sezame-wallet/id1618252953" class="markup--anchor markup--p-anchor" data-href="https://apps.apple.com/us/app/sezame-wallet/id1618252953" rel="noopener" target="_blank">appstore</a>!
+You can find <a href="https://sezame.app/" data-href="https://sezame.app/">Sezame</a> on the <a href="https://play.google.com/store/apps/details?id=org.maze2.sezamewallet" data-href="https://play.google.com/store/apps/details?id=org.maze2.sezamewallet">play store</a> or the <a href="https://apps.apple.com/us/app/sezame-wallet/id1618252953" data-href="https://apps.apple.com/us/app/sezame-wallet/id1618252953">appstore</a>!

 ---

 Have you built something or have a nice idea and want to request a grant or reward?
-You can access the <a href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" class="markup--anchor markup--p-anchor" data-href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" rel="noopener" target="_blank">Alephium Community Grants &amp; Reward Program page</a> for more info!
+You can access the <a href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" data-href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md">Alephium Community Grants &amp; Reward Program page</a> for more info!

-If you need help or have extra questions, you are welcome to reach out on <a href="https://alephium.org/discord/" class="markup--anchor markup--p-anchor" data-href="https://alephium.org/discord/" rel="noopener" target="_blank">Discord</a> or on the Alephium <a href="https://t.me/alephiumgroup" class="markup--anchor markup--p-anchor" data-href="https://t.me/alephiumgroup" rel="noopener" target="_blank">Telegram</a> channel.
-Don’t forget to follow <a href="https://twitter.com/alephium" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/alephium" rel="noopener" target="_blank">@alephium on Twitter</a> to stay up-to-date.
+If you need help or have extra questions, you are welcome to reach out on [Discord](/discord) or on the Alephium <a href="https://t.me/alephiumgroup" data-href="https://t.me/alephiumgroup">Telegram</a> channel.
+Don’t forget to follow <a href="https://twitter.com/alephium" data-href="https://twitter.com/alephium">@alephium on Twitter</a> to stay up-to-date.